Near Term Account Balance Forecast II (alternate to previously shared template)

 How it Works

-It works similar to Jono’s Bill Payment Tracker that I based my original sheet on.
-Plagiarizing his description, but updating the terminology, etc…
+I started with Jono’s Bill Payment Tracker format and rewrote it for this function.
+Plagiarizing some of his description, but updating the terminology, etc…

 Using this information, the sheet forecasts the total balance of your chosen accounts using today’s balance and the next 52 transactions you choose to include.
 Transactions that are overdue are listed in red.
 Ones that are due in the next 7 days are listed in yellow.